-(b) the amount of the surety's fee, including bail bond premium, preparation fees, and credit transaction fees;
+(b) the amount of the bail bond agency's fee, including bail bond premium, preparation fees, and credit transaction fees;

-(c) the additional collateral, if any, that will be held by the surety;
+(c) the additional collateral, if any, that will be held by the bail bond agency;

-(d) the incarcerated person's obligations to the surety and the court;
+(d) the incarcerated person's obligations to the bail bond agency and the court;